Your home is your sanctuary, but just how healthy is it?

 6. Use Natural Cleaning Solutions

-Many commercial household cleaning products contain ingredients that can be harmful if swallowed or inhaled.
+Tips to make your home healthier: Many commercial household cleaning products contain ingredients that can be harmful if swallowed or inhaled.
 The American Lung Association notes that while cleaning is essential to protecting home health, cleaning products can include harmful chemicals.
-A 2010 study found a potential link between frequent use of household cleaning products and an increased risk of breast cancer.
+Moreover, a 2010 study found a potential link between frequent use of household cleaning products and an increased risk of breast cancer.

 There are several simple and safe options for cleaning your home.
 Try these alternatives: